Alex Mroz on Hiring at Bateman Group: Meet the Person Behind the LinkedIn Message

 When you’re interviewing for a role, just be yourself.
 Be honest about what you want.
 If you really want the job, we’ll be just as excited to have you come work with us.
 Also, a thank you note goes a long way.
 Someone recently wrote me a personal card after I interviewed them and it meant so much.
 Who sends physical mail anymore?!

 Now that you’re prepped for your interview, it’s time to talk with Alex yourself!
-Check out all open roles on our careers page.
+Learn more about hiring at Bateman Group and check out all open roles on our careers page.